lior199707/HealthCareSys/README.md

 ## Usage

-Open "Poject1" directory in Visual Studio 2019 and run the HealthCareSys.c file to atart the program.
+Open "Poject1" directory in Visual Studio 2019 and run the HealthCareSys.c file to start the program.